crypto-org-chain/cronos-docs/docs/play/login-example.md

 <img src="./assets/getting-started/build_settings.png" />

-On successfull completion, you will be able to login to your DefiConnect wallet.
-On succesfull login, the scene will load any textures from NFT assets you own.
+On successful completion, you will be able to log in to your DefiConnect wallet.
+The scene will load any textures from NFT assets you own on successful login.